Medically reviewed on June 7, 2018

 - Liver disease, moderate—Use with caution.
 The effects may be increased because of slower removal of the medicine from the body.

 Take dexlansoprazole only as directed by your doctor.
 Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.

-Swallow the delayed-release capsule whole.
+- Swallow it whole.
 If you cannot swallow the capsule whole, you may open it and pour the medicine into a tablespoon of applesauce.
 Swallow the mixture right away without chewing.
 Do not store the mixed medicine for later use.